hadronized/blog/kakoune-2023.md

 private then but I’m sure you can just look for Tweets.
 Many Vim afficionados react that way, which is not a very serious way of trying out something new, especially if you happen to publicly talk about it to thousands of people.
-I think it’s not fair to both the tool (here, Helix) and the people reading you, unless you are one of those Vim zealots thinking you know everything better than anyone else and dismissing people’ point of views just because they are not the same as yours.
+I think it’s not fair to both the tool (here, Helix) and the people reading you, unless you are one of those Vim zealots thinking you know everything better than everyone else and dismissing people’ points of views just because they are not the same as yours.

 Anyway, that reputation didn’t hold me from trying out, and the way I try software is simple: just give in and accept